jrudydev/slack-match-bot/README.md

 3. Invite matchbot to the team.
 4. Create a channel for the tournament.
 5. Invite matchbot and more friends to the channel.
-6. Complete steps listed above to 'Run Local Bot'.
+6. Complete steps listed above to 'Run Bot'.

 ## Commands